The Cremator: Plot

 At this gathering, Kopfrkingl meets Reinke, a former soldier who fought with him in the Austro-Hungarian army during WWI and who now works as a chemical engineer.
 Reinke is a supporter of Adolf Hitler who sees the annexation of Austria as liberation from unemployment and misery.
 He will introduce Kopfrkingl to the Nazi party.
-While browsing paintings, Karel notices a portrait of Hitler and is smitten with his "noble face".
-He settles on a painting of Emiliano Chamorro Vargas that he brings home to his wife, claiming it is actually of Louis Marin.
+While browsing paintings he settles on a painting of Emiliano Chamorro Vargas that he brings home to his wife, claiming it is actually of Louis Marin.
 Reinke comes over to Kopfrkingl's house and describes in greater detail his support of Hitler and the good things the Nazis have done in Austria.
 He gives Kopfrkingl a flyer about joining the party, but Karel remains uncertain.
 He tells Reinke that he has been raised Czech, reads Czech and lives as a Czech, and that he has only "a drop of German blood".
 Reinke tells him that sensitive people like him can feel even just that one "drop".

 Kopfrkingl shows the new assistant Mr. Dvorak the ropes at the crematorium.
 When discussing the crisis in Sudetenland Karel says he is not worried because he has "a drop of German blood".
 He asks a coworker he is smitten with to go on the tour of the facility with them but she refuses.
 Kopfrkingl shows Dvorak the catafalque and the coffin room.
 Dvorak bumps into a metal rod standing against the wall and Karel snaps at him not to throw it away because it could be very useful to them later.
 He also shows Dvorak a room filled with urns, all of which are filled with human ashes.
 Kopfrkingl is proud that he has "liberated" these people from the terrible sufferings of their life and sent them on to be reincarnated.
 Despite claiming to be moral and abstinent, Kopfrkingl sexually harasses the coworker he likes, visits a brothel run by "Mrs. Iris" (comically, the prostitute he chooses, named "Dagmar", is played by Vlasta Chramostová, the same actress who plays his wife) and drinks (though he assures his compatriots that it is only a "ceremonial glass").
 He also has qualms about Mr. Dvorak's frequent smoking.